dairycultist/natsucraft/README.md

 - Add custom jungle leaves + sapling
 - Add fairies
-  - look like white/gold 2x2x2 cubes that fly
+  - They can despawn
+  - They attack hostile mobs
-  - you can pick them up and release them again (somehow)
+  - You can pick them up (by feeding them a glowsap) and release them again
+  - Spawn near glowsap blocks (obeys mobcap)
+  - Look like white 2x2x2 cubes that fly, maybe with wings
+- Refactor to dairycultist.<new title>

+### Planned (maybe)

+- Fairies
-  - a white one plus 8 gold can craft into a golden one
+  - A white one plus 8 gold can craft into a golden one (these don't despawn?)
   - you can craft a fairy nest from a log and some flowers which spawns ("attracts") fairies. fairy garden!
   - Used for crafting
     - golden fairy + apple = golden apple
-- Refactor to dairycultist.<new title>

-### Planned (maybe)

 - Update some UI textures (like hearts and inventory)
 - Decoration Blocks
   - Mossy cobblestone for structures probably